kallekekale/SoftwareDesignProj/DesignDocument.md

 #### Juho

-- Created structure for backend implementing global error handling, generic http requester, initial brewery CRUD DTOs
+- Created structure for backend implementing global error handling, generic http requester, initial brewery CRUD DTOs.
-- Rewieved the PRs of other members
+- Rewieved the PRs of other members .

 #### Nandan

-- Implemented and merged small frontend reconsturction
+- Implemented and merged small frontend reconsturction.
 - Documented self-assesment, changes to original plan and extra work.

 #### Kalle

 - Worked on implementing "Feature: Detailed Restaurant Information" from the extra work section but was unable to finish it in a timely manner and unfortunately the functionality is still very much a work in progress.
 Will aim to finish this in the near future.

+#### Aleksanteri

+- Created Yelp for business account & implemented Yelp controller.
+- Implemented Redis cache

-### 6.2 Self-Assessment
+### 7.2 Self-Assessment

 Overall the project is progressing well.
 We met the primary goals for the midterm: the core brewery lookup flow is implemented end-to-end, and the extra feature to surface detailed restaurant information has been successfully integrated.
 Documentation is in good shape and has been expanded to reflect design decisions and the new functionality, which has helped keep everyone aligned.